-- Markers, colored, pencils, or crayons (if you are not using magazines and you want to have colored beads)
+- Markers, colored, pencils, or crayons (if you are not making paper beads from magazines and you still want to have colored beads)

 How Do You Make Rolled Paper Beads?

-1. First you draw skinny triangles on paper.
+1. First you draw long triangles on paper.

 2. Cut out paper triangles.

-After I drew the triangles, my daughter drew and colored her patterns and cut out the triangles.
+After I drew the narrow triangles, my daughter colored the patterns.
+Then she cut the strip of paper in triangle shapes.
 The white triangles that were left were saved for solid color beads.
 Look how hard she is concentrating on cutting the straight lines of her paper strips.
 She really enjoyed learning how to make these!
 If an adult is doing the cutting, a craft knife and ruler works well for fast straight cuts.

 3. Roll and Glue The Paper Triangles Into Beads

-Starting at the wide end, roll the triangles up.
+Starting at the wide end, roll the triangle strips up.
 You can use a toothpick, chop stick, or pencil if it helps you.

 When you are about half way rolled, add a drop of glue and keep rolling.

-Then add one more drop of glue when you are almost to the tip and spread it towards the tip to hold the rolled paper beads shut.
+Then add one more drop of glue when you are almost to the tip of the triangle and spread it towards the tip to hold the rolled paper beads shut.

 We used a craft glue like Elmer’s Glue and it dries clear so there is no problem if it leaks out from under the roll, just smooth it and it will add to the stability of the paper beads.
 She would hold each one shut for a moment and then drop them in a bowl once they felt dried.

-If you would like to make your paper beads shiny, you can paint the whole bead with a layer of Glossy Modge Podge and place on a toothpick between two books to allow to dry.
+If you would like to make your paper beads shiny, you can paint the whole bead with a layer of Glossy Modge Podge and place on a toothpick (or bamboo skewer) between two books to allow to dry.
 A second coat of varish will make them even stronger.
 Some people use clear nail polish for this same purpose but it often has chemicals in it that I try to avoid.
 This varnish results in a finished bead that looks great and holds up longer.